Can I use my own URL/Domain for landing pages?

 With every new continually account, we provide a Continually landing page with its own unique domain name.

 Please note, we do not sell or provide any custom domains, you will need your own domain and DNS provider to use Custom domain.
-You can

 How to change your Continually domain

-- On the right click on the settings tab
+- Click on the Domain Settings tab

 - Change the domain and check it is available, then hit save